 Fire Training Section has been accredited by SAESI to conduct training as per course accreditation.
 There is sufficient capacity to conduct accredited fire-fighting training course in the station.
-These courses are offered to both internal and external moderators. the demand for the course has increased exponentially for the past three years.
-The section is awaiting approval of additional courses from LGSETA to enable the municipality to generate more revenue.
-The training is doing well and is able to generate revenue to the municipality.
+These courses are offered to both internal and external moderators, the demand for the course has increased exponentially for the past three years.
+The Unit is awaiting approval of additional courses from SAESI for the extension of training scope with the view build internal capacity to the internal staff and to generate more revenue.

 However, the approval of new courses will require additional staff capacity to cope with the demand.
 The approval of the additional courses must be matched by requisite facility to meet the demand.
-The budget allocation for the upgrading of the training is very insufficient and cannot assist in planning project in phases.
-It is also important to finalise Memorandum of Understanding with GAAL (Polokwane Airport) or the proposed "Ike Maphoto Airport" to comply with the existing aviation laws.
+The budget allocation for the upgrading of the training is not sufficiently budgeted for.
+It is also important to finalise Memorandum of Understanding with GAAL (Polokwane Airport) or the proposed "Ike Maphoto Airport" to comply with aviation laws and other surrounding municipalities to render services where urgently needed.